skuperuser/game2server/README.md

 # alpinecraft
-Can be used to easily transform a (game) server into a general-purpose linux server using proot.
+can be used to easily transform a (game) server into a general-purpose linux server using proot.

 ![readme-image](readme-image.png)

-To use this 'jailbreak', follow these steps:
+## To use this 'jailbreak', follow these steps:
  1. Stop your server.

  2. Take a look at your server's startup args.